OmarAglan/ArbSh/docs/CMAKE_CONFIGURATION.md

 ## Overview

-This document provides guidelines for organizing and enhancing the CMake build system for the Simple Shell project.
+This document provides guidelines for organizing and enhancing the CMake build system for the ArbSh project.
 A well-structured build system is essential for cross-platform development, especially when supporting both Windows and Unix/Linux platforms with Arabic language features.

 ## Current Build System